BedanNjoroge/BedanNjoroge/README.md

 * 👋 Hi there, I'm Bedan Njoroge.
 * 👀 I'm a Data Scientist and Data Analyst interested in solving data problems.
 * 🌱 I'm currently sharpening my Data Science and Data Analysis skills.
-* 👯 I'm opening to collaborating in projects.
+* 👯 I'm open to collaborating in projects.
 * 📫 You can reach me by email [bedannjoroge14@gmail.com]
 * ⚡ Fun fact: I'm an accountant and Internal Auditor by profession.